Self-Supervised Learning-Based Path Planning and Obstacle Avoidance Using PPO and B-Splines in Unknown Environments: Introduction

 \section{Introduction}

-Autonomous navigation and environment mapping for autonomous vehicles has garnered considerable attention in the field of robotics and autonomous systems research \cite{shuva} \cite{b1}.
-More specifically, path planning methodologies are divided into two primary categories: one focusing on navigation within entirely unknown environments \cite{b2}, where we only have access to real-time range sensor data, and the other dedicated to environments that are either partially or completely known \cite{b3}.
+Autonomous navigation and environment mapping for autonomous vehicles has garnered considerable attention in the field of robotics and autonomous systems research \cite{b1}.
+More specifically, path planning methodologies are divided into two primary categories: (1) those focusing on navigation within entirely unknown environments \cite{b2}, with only access to real-time range sensor data, and (2) those dedicated to environments that are either partially or completely known \cite{b3}.
+Classic foundations spanning grid- and sampling-based planning further contextualize these categories, including A* and heuristic search, probabilistic roadmaps, rapidly-exploring random trees and optimal variants \cite{b19,b20,b21,b22}.
 The interest in path planning in unknown environments is driven by the critical need for autonomous vehicles to operate effectively in situations where prior knowledge of the environment is absent or severely limited.
 Examples of such applications include extraterrestrial rover missions on planets like Mars, where the terrain is largely uncharted, and search-and-rescue operations in disaster-stricken areas, where rapid changes in the environment preclude the use of pre-existing maps.
+In such settings, classical local strategies (e.g., Bug algorithms and frontier-based exploration) have long provided baselines \cite{b23,b24}.